 Once you add four cards combining for multiple draws, and the equity this gives you, you'll begin to understand why Omaha is known as a drawing game.

-Large Outs and Faulty Odds
+Large Outs and Faulty Odds in Omaha

 The final point every Hold'em player needs to drill into their head before playing Omaha is the faulty odds associated with a large amount of outs.